-A case based seminar focusing on issues of venture capital and other forms of capitalization and enterprise growth; initial public offerings (IPOs); small business management problems; and entrepreneurial strategy.
+A case based seminar focusing on issues of venture capital and other forms of capitalization and enterprise growth; initial public offerings (IPOs); and entrepreneurial strategy.
 Senior majors or minors only.
 This course is not open to students who have or are taking BUS 444, 445 Management Policy and Strategy.

-Prerequisite: BUS 233, 234 Operations & Information Systems and BUS 235, 236 Management and BUS 239, 240 Marketing and ECN 237, 238 Corporation Finance
+Prerequisite: BUS 233 or 234 Operations & Information Systems and BUS 235 or 236 Management, BUS 239 or 240 Marketing and ECN 237 or 238 Corporation Finance.
+BUS 351Entrepreneurial Studies.
+Limited to seniors